 History made as Surrey’s first cohort of veterinary students graduate

-Five years since first opening its doors, the School of Veterinary Medicine at the University of Surrey yesterday (18th July) celebrated the inaugural graduation of students from its prestigious Veterinary Medicine and Science BVMSci course.
+Five years since first opening its doors, the School of Veterinary Medicine at the University of Surrey yesterday (18th July) celebrated the inaugural graduation of students from its prestigious Veterinary Medicine and Science BVMSci (Hons) course.